AyeshaAfzal-01/AyeshaAfzal-01/README.md

 With knowledge of C, C++, Python, and MERN stack development, I enjoy working across different technologies and finding the best way to solve problems.

-Outside of coding, you’ll find me listening to music or drawing random stuff.
+Outside of coding, you’ll find me listening to music or drawing some random stuff.

 **Fun Facts:**
 - I enjoy late-night walks when the streets are quiet.